seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 10. Nothing from the banned list in §1 survived into the answer.
 11. Every item that changed status is reflected in `analyst/state.json` before the answer is sent, and the day log is written.
+12. **Every name in `ИЗБЕГАТЬ` has an `items[]` entry carrying today's reason** (§2).
+    No entry → the name leaves the field.
+This is checked per name, not per run.
+13. **Every name in the `ЖДАТЬ` field of `ИТОГ` carries its activating price** (§2).
+    No price and no date → the name leaves the field.
+14. **Each of the three mandatory searches — `ТОП-3` long, `ТОП-3` short,
+    `СОЗРЕВАЕТ` — resolved to one of its three printable states** (§2).
+None of them is silently absent.
+15. **Every lane of the §6 coverage list is fresh under §6a**, including its recorded contract MD5.
+A stale lane is refreshed or the run states which lane it is short of, in the appendix, by name.

+**Items 12–15 exist because the rules they check already existed and nothing checked them.** Each was violated by a run that had read this file correctly: `ИЗБЕГАТЬ` carried a name with no entry, `ИТОГ` carried `ЖДАТЬ` names with no prices, two mandatory searches vanished without a word, and the named institutional host was never opened.
+A rule stated in §2 and enforced nowhere is a description of the methodology, not the methodology — the distinction this checklist exists to remove.

 ---